Jarl-Bjoern/Yggdrasil/README.md

 optional arguments:
   -aL [ACCEPT_LICENSES], --accept-licenses [ACCEPT_LICENSES]
-                        This parameter is required to accept licenses.
+                        This parameter is required to accept licenses and the popups from firefox during the installation of extensions.

+                        Extensions:
+                          - Firefox

                         Licenses:
                           - Veracrypt